kukushkin/bitcoind_rpc/README.md

-# BitcoindRPC
+# Bitcoind RPC

-A Ruby client for the bitcoind JSON-RPC.
+A Ruby client for the *bitcoind* ([Bitcoin Core](https://github.com/bitcoin/bitcoin) compatible) JSON-RPC.

+Features:

+* Parses floats as BigDecimal
+* Lists methods supported by the connected bitcoind
+* Allows access to RPC methods as plain Ruby methods of Connection object

 ## Installation